-Unit NSW Vic Qld WA SA Tas ACT NT Aust (c)
+Unit NSW Vic Qld WA SA Tas ACT NT Aust (c) (I) D I II (EDD) ( 0000 / 0011

-(b) Population data in this tak ole have been re evised from previc us Report e ditions.
-Estima ted Resident Population (ERF) data fo r 2002 to 2011 a are final, ba sed on the

-2011 Census of Population on and Housing
+(b) Population data in this table have been revised from previous Report editions.
+Estimated Resident Population (ERP) data for 2002 to 2011 are final, based on the 2011 Census of Population and Housing.

-(c) Include Other Territories, comprising Jervis Bay Territory, Christmas Island and the Cocos (Keeling) Islands.

-(d) Average annual growth rate (AAGR) over 4 years.
+- (c) Include Other Territories, comprising Jervis Bay Territory, Christmas Island and the Cocos (Keeling) Islands. - (d) Average annual growth rate (AAGR) over 4 years.
 For 30 June estimates this is the AAGR for the period June 2006-2011.
-See section 2.6 Statistical concepts used in the Report for details of the estimation method.

-- Nil or rounded to zero. np Not published but included in totals.
+See section 2.6 Statistical concepts used in the Report for details of the estimation method. - Nil or rounded to zero. np Not published but included in totals.